HeydenLabASU/cubeWorks/README.md

 # cubeWorks

 The cubeWorks package contains a group of programs to perform operations on files in the [Gaussian cube format](https://paulbourke.net/dataformats/cube/).
+This format (initially developed for electron densities) is used for multiple output files by [3D-2PT](https://github.com/MatthiasHeyden/3D-2PT).

 ## Installation